abesto/clox-rs/NOTES.md

 * End of Chapter 28
   * Performance is really starting to suffer now from the differences in `clox` and `clox-rs` memory management.
 We're down to being 18.28 ± 0.48 slower, with most of the time being spent in looking up heap values and in GC.
   * Switching the heap to use `HopSlotMap` instead of `HashMap` for data storage gives a significant speed-up, now "only" 11.31 ± 0.44 times slower than `clox`.
+  * Further benchmarking and optimizations got it down to 8.38 ± 0.47 times slower than `clox`.
+    * The main change was caching the current function / closure in `VM` instead of looking it up from the last call frame on each `read_byte()` call.